 When I use Comment issue post function, I add log events for debugging.
 However, I've noticed INFO events don't work for me.
-Only when I use log.warn(...) events, they show up in atlassian-jira.log
+Only when I use log.warn(...) events, they show up in atlassian-jira.log.

-Even when I've added jmwe.plugins.functions.CommentIssueFunction
+Even when I've added jmwe.plugins.functions.CommentIssueFunction package to log4j.properties, it's still a no-show.

 When should I do to add there INFO events to my log?